-There would be no direct impact to the General Fund with adoption of the proposed Ordinance.
-The Housing Division will continue to use federally funded tenant/landlord mediation and fair housing services to support Sunnyvale residents impacted by this new Ordinance.
+No direct impact to the General Fund is anticipated with adoption of the proposed Ordinance.
+The Housing Division will continue to use federally and locally funded tenant/landlord mediation and fair housing services to support Sunnyvale residents impacted by this new Ordinance.